ALL POSTS

 What is Cupping Used For?

-Predominantly, tasting coffee in a cupping session is used for following objectives:
+Predominantly, tasting coffee in a cupping session is used for achieving following objectives:

 - Quality Control and Evaluation